hellosmallkat/CSC_305_final_project/CONDUCT.md

 everyone is in charge of following the rules of the agreement.
 In this agreement, honesty is desired if someone if breaking the rules or needs to receive feedback.

+## No-Phone Policy

+### During Meetings
+The use of phones is strictly prohibited during in-class and out-of-class meetings to ensure full attention and respect are given to the speaker and the topic of discussion.
+This includes, but is not limited to, texting, calling, browsing the internet, and using social media.

+### Emergency Use
+If you must use your phone for an emergency, we ask that you step out of the meeting to do so, minimizing disruption to the group.

 ## Attribution
 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 2.1, available at